lazzard/php-ftp-client/docs/FtpCommand.md

-## FtpCommand
+# FtpCommand

-`FtpCommand` class provides a simple interface to the FTP extension command functions.
+`FtpClient\Command\FtpCommand` class provides a simple methods to send commands and recieve responses from your FTP server.

 **method**       | description
 ---              |---